 The company has currently met all the expenditure commitments relating to tenement exploration activities as required under the exploration licenses granted by Mineral Resources Tasmania.

-The Directors are not aware of any other contingent liabilities or contingent assets.
+The Directors are not aware of any other contingent liabilities or contingent assets other than mentioned elsewhere in the financial report.

 NOTE 15: CASH FLOW INFORMATION